-Made in one pan, chicken with creamy cilantro lime sauce is tender chicken in a rich, tangy sauce.
-Serve this weeknight-friendly meal over rice or with tortillas to soak up the flavorful sauce.
+Made in one pan, Cilantro Lime Chicken is tender chicken in a rich, tangy lime-flavored sauce.
+Serve this weeknight-friendly meal over rice or with tortillas to soak up all of that delicious sauce.

 The skillet full of tender chicken and creamy sauce that you see before you is an example of what happens when I discover something I really like and then want to keep making it different ways.
-This recipe is sort of a blend of the method for Creamy Dijon Chicken and the flavors of Cilantro Lime Vinaigrette.
+This recipe is sort of a blend of the method used to make Chicken with Crème Fraîche Sauce but with the flavors of Cilantro Lime Vinaigrette.
 It’s got a Tex Mex vibe and makes great leftovers.

 - Chicken Breasts – Use boneless, skinless chicken breasts in this quick-cooking meal.
 Chicken breasts these days can sometimes be really large and thick, so you can slice them in half lengthwise to thin them out and help them cook more quickly.
 Sometimes I even slice them into cutlets to make them easier to serve (you can use cutlets like this in Creamy Dijon Chicken).